ISC² Silicon Valley Chapter meetings are held on 2nd Tuesdays each month at 6pm

 Since May 2020, (ISC)² Silicon Valley Chapter meetings are being held online until further notice due to the COVID-19 pandemic.
 We continue to meet on the 2nd Tuesdays of each month.

 We've always said the interruption to the chapter's in-person meetings is temporary.
-Resumption of in-person meetings was expected soon after California's June 2021 re-opening..
+Resumption of in-person meetings was expected soon after California's June 2021 re-opening.
 It will also depend on availability of a meeting venue.
-The surge of the Delta Variant is currently a reason not to resume in-person meetings yet.
+The surge of the Delta and Omicron Variants became reason not to resume in-person meetings yet.
 There are no changes to announce.

 Please be a part of the solution to the pandemic by getting your COVID-19 vaccination if you haven't already, now that they are widely available.
 Whenever in-person meetings resume, we may have to require anyone who is not yet vaccinated continue to attend remotely.